dubisdev/cerebro-plugin-boilerplate/readme.md

 - Choose a repository visibility.
 - Click Create repository from template.

+To start developing:

 - Install all the dependencies by running `yarn` or `npm i`
 - Start developing by using `yarn start` or `npm start`

-For building your proyect for production:
+For building your project for production:

 - Run `npm prepublish` or `yarn prepublish`